Ketchup

+Nomenclature

 Terminology

 The term used for the sauce varies.
 Ketchup is the dominant term in American English and Canadian English, although catsup is commonly used in some southern US states and Mexico.

 In Canada and the US, tomato sauce is not a synonym for ketchup but is a sauce made from tomatoes and commonly used in making sauce for pasta.

 Etymology

-The etymology of the word ketchup is unclear and has multiple competing theories:
+The etymology of the word ketchup is unclear; there are multiple competing theories:

 Amoy theory

-A popular folk etymology is that the word came to English from the Cantonese "keh jup" (茄汁 ke2 zap1, literally meaning "tomato sauce" in Cantonese).
-The word "keh" (茄) means "eggplant";"Tomato" in Cantonese is 番茄, which literally translates to "foreign eggplant".
+A popular folk etymology is that the word came from the Amoy (Xiamen) region of China into English, as a borrowed word 茄汁 (ke2 zap1, Cantonese, meaning "tomato sauce"; the character 茄 means 'eggplant'; tomato in Chinese is 番茄, so the phrase literally translates to foreign eggplant sauce).